 Q2: Why a No PO No Pay financial control measure?

-No PO, No Pay ensures that the University only pays for goods and services that have been properly ordered and authorized.
-It also ensures invoices received by University Accounts Payable representatives/departments will be processed efficiently to minimize or eliminate payment delay to suppliers and contractors.
-Invoices received by Clemson without a valid PO number will be discarded and not paid unless they are considered a Direct Expenditure that does not require a PO.
+No PO No Pay ensures that the University only pays for goods and services that have been properly ordered and authorized.
+It also ensures invoices received by University Accounts Payable representatives will be processed efficiently to minimize or eliminate payment delay to suppliers and contractors.
+Invoices received by the Accounts Payable representatives without a valid PO number will be discarded and not paid unless they are considered a Direct Expenditure that does not require a PO.

-No PO, No Pay requires that Clemson issue POs for all goods and services PRIOR to goods being ordered or services performed.
-Invoices submitted by suppliers and contractors will then have a PO to reference and an official PO number to include on each invoice.
+No PO No Pay requires all invoices submitted by suppliers and contractors to contain an official PO number.
 In all instances requiring a PO, the supplier will need to be registered in the University purchasing/AP system and will receive a PO generated from the University eProcurement system.
 The PO will contain a Clemson PO number that begins with either CU or FAC followed by 8 numbers.
-Departments receiving an invoice without a PO being issued in advance will have to process that invoice through a special approval process in buyWays.
-A new form/process was created to process true Direct Expenditures that don’t require a PO.
+Suppliers should demand a PO prior to conducting any services or shipping any goods.
+Once goods are delivered or service complete, an invoice should be sent to the address indicated on the PO with the PO number clearly stated on the invoice.

 The list of Direct Expenditures at the top of this page include expenditures/circumstances that do not require POs.
 This list is under constant review and any further changes will updated on the University Procurement website.

 Q6: What is the valid PO number sequence/format for the University?

 All valid POs from the University are emailed or faxed to the location indicated by the supplier when they register with the University.
 However they are sent, all POs will begin with either CU or FAC followed by an eight digit number – e.g. CUxxxxxxxx or FACxxxxxxxx